bibinmjose/dsgramner/docs/index.md

 <div align = "center"><img src="./index_files/f2_perfomance_score.png"></div>

-> Since father education has the highest score, we decided to plot the performance set w.r.t 'Father edu' to explicitly see the influence.
+> Since father education has the highest score, we decided to plot the performance w.r.t 'Father edu' to explicitly see the influence.
 The plot shows an upward trend in the median performance %.

 <div align = "center"><img src="./index_files/f3_perf_fath_edu.png"></div>